li012589/NICEplayground/README.md

 After training, run `testscript/NICEsampler.py` to sample using NICE network, in the file change `zSize` to corresponding  dimensions.
 And let `energyFn` equals the model to evaluate.
 In default, the model is Ring2D and corresponding `zSize` is 2.

+**Remember to run all script in root directory of project**

+## GAN computational graph

+## NICE network

+## Folder Structure

+## Saving Structure

+### demo

 ## Result

+### Ring2D

-For now, after 200'000 iterations of training of NICE-MC, sampling 800 samples of Ring2D model with a batch size of 100, drop first 300 samples.
+After 200'000 iterations of training of NICE-MC, sampling 800 samples of Ring2D model with a batch size of 100, drop first 300 samples.
 HMC, MH and NICE-MC yields:

 | Algor.       | mean       | std     | accept. | autocor. t       |
 | :----------- | ---------- | ------- | ------- | ---------------- |